mantl/mantl/roles/mesos/README.rst

 .. versionadded:: 0.6

-If you had an installation prior to 0.6, you'll need to run the ``playbooks/upgrade-mesos-marathon.yml`` playbook.
+If you are running Mantl 0.5.1, you'll need to run the ``playbooks/upgrade-mesos-marathon.yml`` playbook before reprovisioning your cluster to 0.6.
 The packaging format changed in the 0.6 release, this will ensure a smooth upgrade.

+Upgrades from releases prior to Mantl 0.5.1 have not been tested.

 Variables
 ---------